Kaptics/Documentation/README.md

 Example of a **SendMarker** function to send a marker in the session csv file (Marker column)

-**Port :** by default, the port is set to 1099 (vous pouvew changer le port dans le fichier C:/Kaptics/udpport.txt)
+**Port :** by default, the port is set to 1099 (You can change the port in the file C:/Kaptics/udpport.txt)

 **IpAddress :** if your Unity project and Kaptics are running on the same machine, leave 127.0.0.1 otherwise enter the IP address of the PC running Kaptics
 ```